PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

 This profile was originally published in the Scouted Football Handbook: Volume II, our second print publication published a year ago.
 The print version has sold out, but you can buy the digital copy – for the price of a coffee or pint – here.
 It’s well worth a lockdown read.

-SANDRO TONALI IS TO BE CALLED UP BY ITALY SINCE MARCO VERRATTI IN 2012
+SANDRO TONALI IS THE FIRST SERIE B PLAYER TO BE CALLED UP BY ITALY SINCE MARCO VERRATTI IN 2012

 Sandro Tonali's CAREER IN REVIEW